 - If you cook with spices at every meal, think about options to keep them off the counter, which will have limited space.
-There's many magnetic options, or you could even consider building a shelf between studs in the wall.
+There are many magnetic options, or you could even consider building a shelf between studs in the wall.

 - Think about the maximum number of people you plan to entertain, and have just enough dishes and cutlery on hand.
 While this means you'll be doing more dishes, you'll likely want to keep such a small space free from clutter.

 Downsize the Bathtub

 Many tiny house's bathrooms barely provide enough space for one person, meaning they often come with only a toilet, small shower, and sink, something that doesn't appeal to those hoping to soak in the tub after a long day.

 A little research, however, can help you find a smaller bathtub to suit your needs.
 While manufactures options may be financially out of reach, many tiny house enthusiasts have come up with inexpensive alternatives, including:

 - A large galvanized water trough.

 - A custom-tiled tub to fit exact dimensions.

-- A rain barrel to serve as shower and tub for children.
+- A rain barrel to serve as a shower and tub for children.

 Tiny houses often have spaces that serve multiple functions.